ansonliao/Selenium-Extensions/README.md

 `Selenium-Extentsions` support run the test case by filters.
 The filter includes:

-- All: run test cases in test project
+- *All*: run test cases in test project
-- Package: run test cases by specify packages
+- *Package*: run test cases by specify packages
-- Test Group: run test cases by specify test groups which in TestNG test annotation `@Test`
+- *Test Group*: run test cases by specify test groups which in TestNG test annotation `@Test`
-- Test class: run test cases by specify test classes which are TestNG test class
+- *Test class*: run test cases by specify test classes which are TestNG test class
-- Browser: run test cases by specify browser, such as `CHROME`, `FIREFOX`
+- *Browser*: run test cases by specify browser, such as `CHROME`, `FIREFOX`

 ## Setting your filter